joakim-brannstrom/dextool_mutate_demo/README.md

 The second thing is that dextools automatic injection of the coverage and schema runtimes lead to link errors.
 This is easily solved by, as you can see in the configuration, tell dextol to not inject the runtime.
-Instead we link manually to the precompiled verisions.
+Instead we link manually to the precompiled versions.
 Actually, if you can, always prefer the precompiled because it reduces the compilation time.

 ```